johsim/joh-snippet/README.md

 # joh-snippet

-Collection of useful code snippets
+A collection of code snippets that might be useful.
+Some day.

+# Collection

+*Bash*
+- Argparser